-The food waste collected by your district council will be taken to one of three composting sites provided by Oxfordshire County Council and our contractor, Severn Trent Green Power Ltd.
+The food waste collected by your district council will be taken to one of three composting or anaerobic digestion sites provided by Oxfordshire County Council and our contractor, Severn Trent Green Power Ltd.

-These composting sites are highly controlled to stop smells escaping and ensure birds and vermin are not attracted to the facilities.
+These sites are highly controlled to stop smells escaping and ensure birds and vermin are not attracted to the facilities.
+The facilities reach the correct temperature to ensure any bad bacteria is killed off.
 This means that the facilities can compost cooked and uncooked food including meats, oils and fats.

-Can I use plastic bags to line my food waste caddy?
+Can I use plastic bags to line my food waste bin?

 Making your own compost at home is the most environmentally friendly way of dealing with your vegetable peelings and other uncooked food waste.
+You can produce your own compost which is beneficial for your garden.
 However, meat and fats and cooked food waste cannot be composted at home.
 It is likely to create nasty smells and attract vermin.

 How is the food waste processed?

-Severn Trent Green Power operates three plants within the county, which re-processes food waste into organic fertiliser, which is applied to farmland as a soil improver.
-Two technologies are used: In-Vessel Composting and Anaerobic Digestion.
+Severn Trent Green Power operates three plants within the county, using two different technologies: In-Vessel Composting and Anaerobic Digestion.

 In-Vessel Composting (IVC)

-Food waste is shredded and treated in large tunnels for three weeks.
+IVC used to process food waste where it is collected in the same bin as garden waste.
+It is shredded and treated in large tunnels for three weeks.
 Air is pumped through the tunnels to speed up the decomposition process.
 The waste is then transferred to another set of tunnels and the process is repeated to ensure that all waste has fully broken down into compost.
-This compost is stored in a maturation area, and is then refined on site to sell to the farming industry.
+This compost is stored in a maturation area and is then refined on-site to sell to the farming industry.

-The IVC plant at Ashgrove Farm, Ardley has now been built and is accepting food waste from Oxfordshire.
+The IVC plant at Ashgrove Farm, Ardley accepts mixed food and garden waste collected in Cherwell.

-The methane gas arising from the process is piped to an on-site engine to generate electricity which can be fed into the National Grid.
-It is expected that the electricity generated from the AD process will be sufficient to power 10 per cent of Oxford's homes.
+The methane gas produced by the process is piped to an on-site engine to generate electricity which is fed into the National Grid.